-2. Include a great tagline and summary
+2. Include a headline and a great summary

 3. Avoid buzzwords

-When it comes to creating your LinkedIn profile, words like ‘ninja’, ‘guru’ and ‘champion’ should definitely be avoided.
+When it comes to creating your LinkedIn profile, words like ‘ninja’, ‘guru’ and ‘champion’ should be avoided.
 These are hyperbolic and damage your credibility, rather than build it.

 4. Explain your experience